A Basic $60000 Budget

 What if you're currently debt-free?If you're debt-free, you have the flexibility to allocate your 5–10% debt repayment portion toward building financial resilience or growing wealth.
 Here's how you can use that money:

-• Increase Your Emergency Fund: If your emergency fund isn't yet at 3–6 months of essential expenses, use this allocation to build it up.
-For example, you can add $208–$416 per month to get closer to that goal.
+Increase Your Emergency Fund: If your emergency fund isn't yet at 3–6 months of essential expenses, use this allocation to build it up.

 Tip: Consider using the debt snowball method (paying off the smallest balance first) or the debt avalanche method (paying off high-interest debt first) to pay down your debt more effectively.
+You can even do a combination method.
 Always try to at least make the minimum payments on all debts to avoid late fees and penalties.

 Also Read: